November 2nd, 2015. Ben Lloyd

 Be careful not to over-invest in property.
-Putting the majority of your money into property may be a good investment, but if your money is tied up here it will be hard to get back out if you suddenly require funds.
+Putting the majority of your money into property may seem like a good investment, but if your money is tied up, it will be hard to get back out if you suddenly require funds.
 After all, selling a property takes time.

 To combat this, it may be worth creating a portfolio of multiple investments (such as shares or bonds) to cover all eventualities.

 Remember, there are other costs associated with buying a property.
-There are estate agent, surveyor and conveyancing fees, as well as stamp duty and council tax to pay, which can amount to around 10% of the property cost.
+There are estate agent, surveyor and conveyancing fees, as well as stamp duty and council tax to pay; all of which can amount to around 10% of the property cost.

-If you intend on investing in property then it is essential to have the financial capabilities to keep up with repayments.
-If you cannot make the monthly mortgage repayments you may receive last demand letters and eventually the property may be repossessed.
+If you intend on investing in property, then it is essential to have the financial capabilities to keep up with repayments.
+If you cannot make the monthly mortgage costs, you may receive last demand letters and eventually the property may be repossessed.

 Buying a House as an Investment